rajandasguptaml/rajandasguptaml/README.md

 - I'm currently working as **Visual Designer Co Op** of <a href="https://gaotek.com/">GAOTek</a>.
 - Studying at <a href="https://www.aiub.edu/">American International University-Bangladeshy</a>.
+- Currently learning and working on different data analytics based projects
 - Ask me about **Programming/Machine Learning/Tech Enthusiast**.
 - I’m looking to collaborate on [Machine Learning Practices](https://github.com/utshabkg/ML_Competition-AND-Practice) and [Competitive Programming](https://github.com/utshabkg/Competitive_Contest_Problem_Solves).
 - How to reach me: